Are your company vehicles considered a fleet?

-So you own a small business with company vehicles.
-Since you bought your first vehicle, you’ve learned a lot about managing this part of your business.
-As your business grew, you added more vehicles.
-That’s all there is, right?
-Wrong.
-What many small business owners don’t know is that, when a company acquires enough vehicles, they qualify for fleet status with auto manufacturers.
-Fleet status opens up access to a host of benefits, from cost savings on new vehicle acquisitions to greater choice in vehicles to exclusive member perks.
+Do you own a small business with company vehicles?
+You probably feel like you’ve learned a lot about managing this part of your business since you bought your first vehicle.
+As your business has grown, you have maybe added more vehicles.
+What many small business owners don’t know is that there is a “fleet status” that when achieved will allow for some cost savings benefits and incentive programs from fleet manufacturers.
+When a company acquires enough vehicles they then qualify for fleet status with auto manufacturers.
+Fleet status opens up access to a host of benefits, from cost savings on new vehicle acquisitions, to greater choice in vehicles, to exclusive member perks.

 Fleet qualifications vary by manufacturer, but they are variations on a theme: five new vehicles or 15 vehicles total.
-To qualify for General Motors Fleet program, your business must have purchased or leased at least five new vehicles in the last year (from any manufacturer) or currently own or lease at least 15 vehicles that are used in company service.
+To qualify for General Motors Fleet program, your business must have purchased or leased five (5) or more new cars and/or trucks (any combination of vehicle manufacturers) principally for business use within the last 12 months; or currently own or lease five (5) or more medium duty trucks; or currently own or lease fifteen (15) or more cars and trucks.
 Ford fleet eligibility requirements are similar to those at GM, though they add that qualifying vehicles must have been in use for 12 months or 20,000 miles.
-FCA Fleet program, which represents the brands Chrysler, Dodge, and Ram (among others), requires 15 vehicles total or that you be looking to purchase at least five new vehicles.
+FCA Fleet program, which represents the brands Chrysler, Dodge, and Ram (among others), requires 15 vehicles total or that you are in the process of purchasing or leasing at least five new vehicles.

 If your business does not qualify for fleet status yet, don’t lose hope!
 Some manufacturers still offer incentive programs for small businesses that do not meet their fleet threshold.
 FCA Fleet offers retail incentives for small businesses by brand.
-Browse their portal here.
-View GM’s small business program here.
+GM’s has a small business program with similar incentives.

 Other benefits for business fleets include the ability to choose vehicles from manufacturer stock instead of dealer stock.
 Dealers stock their lots mostly for consumer preference and space limitations.
 That often means limited options in fleet vehicles.
 Depending on the fleet program you join, there are a wide variety of member benefits you may access.
 For example, members of the FCA BusinessLink program have access to complimentary shuttle service, loaner vehicles, priority bay service, extended service/repair hours, and a 24/7 towing service – all without membership fees or dues.

 Assuming your business can readily provide documentation of all your vehicles, you could be enrolled in a manufacturer fleet program within a week.
-Do your due diligence by researching available fleet programs (starting with the links provided in this blog), and find the right fleet program with perks that meaningfully benefit your small business.
+Do your due diligence by researching available fleet programs, and find the right fleet program with perks that meaningfully benefit your small business.